itsumura-h/nim-basolato/documents/en/ducere.md

   -a, --autoRestart  bool    false     set autoRestart -o=, --optimize=   string  "memory"  memory|speed
 ```
-By default, it will be compiled to run 5000 port and single threadand and multiple processing.
+By default, it will be compiled to run port 8000 with single-thread and multi-process settings.
 When you build application, shell script file named `startServer.sh` is generated.
 Run this file to start server.

 ```sh